tarunkolla/FISH-Language/README.md

   <details>
  <summary>Declerative</summary>
    <p>
-  data types should be declared with a $ sign as:
+  Data types should be declared with a $ sign as:

   ```
   $a $b